codethebest/IP-Project/README 1.txt

 Must still complete
 validation must be done
 and
-exception handling has to done invoice insert into db error
+exception handling has to done technician table list (To show the job status) invoice insert into db error
 Add favicon, names for each page (layout) and membership AWSAT SQL stored procedures should be made for